connext/indra/README.md

 ### Hub errors on start

-We've seen some non-deterministic errors on `npm run start` where some part of the startup process errors out and the Hub doesn't launch properly.
+We've seen some non-deterministic errors on `npm start` where some part of the startup process errors out and the Hub doesn't launch properly.
 We're still trying to track down the cause, but here's what's worked for community members after seeing an error:

-- Running `npm run start` again
+- Running `npm start` again
-- Rebuild everything then restart: `make clean && npm run start`
+- Rebuild everything then restart: `make clean && npm start`
-- Remove build artifacts & persistent data storage and restart: `make purge && npm run start`
+- Remove build artifacts & persistent data storage and restart: `make purge && npm start`

 ### Locked DB